Pidgeot/python-lnp/readme.rst

 For Linux and OSX, the "launch_with_terminal" option denotes that the utility requires launching from a terminal.
 This option does nothing on Windows.

+The readme entry points to a readme file for your utility.
+It may point to any file type; the operating system will try to open it using the default viewer for that file type, so common types like TXT and PDF are more likely to work.
+If absent, PyLNP will try to open the first file it encounters which starts with either "README", "READ ME", or "READ_ME", using case-insensitive matching (so "readme.txt" will still be found).

 Directory structure
 ===================